Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 # 6. Launch Jupyter Notebook
 jupyter notebook visulization_toolkit_final.ipynb

+# 6b.
+If you would rather use VS code or another integrated development enviornment, simply open the .ipynb file in that application.
 ```

 This installation method ensures all packages are installed with the correct versions specified in the `requirements.txt` file.